Analytical attractor for Bjorken expansion

-The asymptotic expansion of the solution that leads to Eq.~(\ref{eq:Masymp}) also provides the value of the parameter $\sigma$: \be \sigma = \frac{A \Gamma(a)}{\Gamma(b)} + e^{ i\pi a}\frac{ \Gamma(a)}{\Gamma(b-a)}\,, \ee where only the real part contains information on the initial conditions.
-Note that the attractor solution also receives exponential corrections, an observation also made in \cite{Heller:2015dha}, making the often used terminology ``hydrodynamic attractor" somewhat misleading.
-The imaginary part plays a key role in the resurgence relations~\cite{Aniceto:2013fka}, as it determines the first Stokes constant $S_1$: $ S_1=-2{\rm Im}\sigma=- \frac{2\Gamma(a)}{\Gamma(b-a)} \sin (\pi a)$.
-Cancellation of the imaginary contributions in the trans-series between different orders can be expressed in terms of $S_1$.
-For instance, the two lowest orders verify ${\rm Im}\t g^{(0)}=S_1 {\rm Re}\t g^{(1)}/2$, with the same $S_1$ as extracted from Eq.~(\ref{sigma}).
-The constraints on the expansion coefficients alluded to before can also be verified.
-For instance, the $n^{\rm th}$ order term in the hydrodynamic gradient expansion is related to higher order terms in the trans-series by $2\pi f_n^{(0)}\sim S_1 \Gamma(n+b-2a+1) [f_0^{(1)}+f_1^{(1)}/(n+b-2a)+\ldots]$ (see e.g. Eq.
+The Borel sum of the hydrodynamic expansion has an imaginary part, related, as mentioned above, to the branch cut of the Borel transform.
+This imaginary part is cancelled by the real part of the first correction, proportional to the imaginary part of $\sigma$.
+More precisely, we have \be {\rm Im}\t g^{(0)}=S_1 {\rm Re}\t g^{(1)}/2, \qquad S_1=-2{\rm Im}\sigma, \ee where $S_1$, a so-called Stokes constant, is proportional to the imaginary part of $\sigma$ (and hence independent of the initial condition).
+This cancellation of imaginary parts is one manifestation of the resurgence phenomenon~\cite{Aniceto:2013fka}.
+Resurgence also implies relations between the coefficients of the trans-series, which can be easily verified.
+For instance, the $n^{\rm th}$ order term in the hydrodynamic gradient expansion is related to higher order terms in the trans-series by \be 2\pi f_n^{(0)}\sim S_1 \Gamma(n+b-2a+1) [f_0^{(1)}+f_1^{(1)}/(n+b-2a)+\ldots] \ee (see e.g. Eq.
 (39) in \Ref{Basar:2015ava}).
 Already the first two terms in this expansion yield an excellent approximation to $f_n^{(0)}$ for not too small $n$.
-Perhaps the most powerful test of the resurgence properties is to consider the complete trans-series solution~\cite{Marino:2008ya,Aniceto:2013fka}, \be g(w) ={\rm Re} \tilde g^{(0)}(w) + \sigma_{\cal R} {\rm Re}\tilde g^{(1)}(w) + (\sigma_{\cal R}^2-\frac{S_1^2}{4}) {\rm Re}\tilde g^{(2)}(w) + \cdots \ee where $\sigma_{\cal R}={\rm Re}\sigma$ is the real part of the $\sigma$.
+But perhaps the most powerful test of the resurgence properties is to consider the complete trans-series solution~\cite{Marino:2008ya,Aniceto:2013fka}, \be g(w) ={\rm Re} \tilde g^{(0)}(w) + \sigma_{\cal R} {\rm Re}\tilde g^{(1)}(w) + (\sigma_{\cal R}^2-\frac{S_1^2}{4}) {\rm Re}\tilde g^{(2)}(w) + \cdots \ee where $\sigma_{\cal R}={\rm Re}\,\sigma$ is the real part of the $\sigma$.
 This equation is non-trivial.
-It encompasses all cancellations of imaginary parts, according to the resurgence relations.
-It is therefore real, and also unique. \Fig{fig:resurgence} displays the trans-series solution for the attractor.
-The convergence towards the exact solution is illustrated by adding the contributions proportional to $\tilde g^{(1)}$ (NLO), and to $\tilde g^{(2)}$ (NNLO).
-When all orders in the trans-series are added, which amounts to take the real part of Eq~(\ref{eq:Masymp}) with all the ${\cal F}$'s substituted by $\tilde {\cal F}$, the exact attractor is recovered (see Fig.~\ref{fig:resurgence}).
+It encompasses all cancellations of imaginary parts, according to the resurgence relations. \Fig{fig:resurgence} displays the trans-series solution for the attractor.
+The convergence towards the exact solution is illustrated by adding to the Borel sum of the hydrodynamic gradient expansion $\tilde g^{(0)}$, the contributions proportional to $\tilde g^{(1)}$ (NLO), and to $\tilde g^{(2)}$ (NNLO).
+Including all orders in the trans-series amounts to substitute ${\cal F}$ by $\tilde {\cal F}$ in Eq~(\ref{eq:Masymp}), which, as we have mentioned, reproduces the exact solution (see Fig.~\ref{fig:resurgence}).